Impact of the COVID-19 pandemic on television: Japan

-Not only anime series but also drama series suspended production to curb the spread of infection, and most broadcast stations transmitted works from their archives.
-In Nippon TV, the airing schedule of Haken no Hinkaku 2, starring Ryoko Shinohara and Yo Oizumi, has been postponed, as well as the airing schedule of Miman Keisatsu, starring Kento Nakajima and Sho Hirano, has been postponed.
-In Tokyo Broadcasting System Television, the airing schedule of MIU404, starring Gen Hoshino and Gou Ayano, has been postponed, as well as the airing schedule of Hanzawa Naoki 2, starring Masato Sakai and Mitsuhiro Oikawa, has been postponed.
-In Fuji TV, the airing schedule of Unsung Cinderella, starring Satomi Ishihara and Nanase Nishino, has been postponed, as well as the airing schedule of Suits Season 2, starring Yuto Nakajima and Yuko Araki, has been suspended.
-Meanwhile, NHK announced that the schedule for three drama series would be postponed as a result of the pandemic.
-"The broadcast date will be announced on the program guide and website as soon as it is decided," said the station.
+Live-action drama series also suspended production to reduce the spread of the virus, and most broadcast stations transmitted works from their archives.
+Nippon TV shows such as Haken no Hinkaku 2 and Detective Notice, Tokyo Broadcasting System Television shows such as MIU404and Hanzawa Naoki 2, and Fuji TV shows such as Unsung Cinderella and Suits Season 2 all temporarily ceased production.
+Additionally, NHK suspended production and airing of their shows Dear Patient, Request to an Angel: The Last Wish in Life, and I'm Going to Die Soon.

 On April 19, 2020, TV Tokyo, MediaNet & ShoPro announced that the Pokémon anime series would be going on hiatus, with production temporarily suspended.
 Reruns of old episodes began airing from April 26 to May 31, 2020; production staff later announced that new episodes would resume airing on June 7, 2020.
 In addition, production for many Toei anime shows was suspended due to the pandemic, including Healin' Good Pretty Cure (at Episode 12) and Digimon Adventure: (at Episode 3).
-As of 19 April 2020, Fuji TV, Toei Animation confirmed that the One Piece anime series would be going on recess, with production temporarily postponing new episodes and reruns of older episodes taking their place.
+As of April 19, 2020, Fuji TV, Toei Animation confirmed that the One Piece anime series would be going on recess, with production temporarily postponing new episodes and reruns of older episodes taking their place.
 On April 26, 2020, Nippon Animation announced that broadcasting of new episodes of the Chibi Maruko-chan anime had been suspended indefinitely as a result of the virus first reaching Tokyo.
 As a side note, as of April 26, 2020, there were a number of anime series with production pauses due to difficulties in supply and production, including some series like Black Clover, Boruto: Naruto Next Generations, Duel Masters King, Kingdom (Season 3), Major 2nd Season 2.

-As of 9 May 2020, it was reported that nine anime series had completed production during the public health crisis.
+As of May 9, 2020, it was reported that nine anime series had completed production during the public health crisis.

 Malaysia

 Malaysia suspended all active filming in March.
-On 19 May, the government has given the green light for the filming industry to resume its activities after Hari Raya Aidilfitri.
+On May 19, the government has given the green light for the filming industry to resume its activities after Hari Raya Aidilfitri.